DEATHCRANES/cheesypopcorn/README.md

 ✦ . ୨୧ — : c + h friendly.

-🌺 💤 . all pronouns . ♡ [ preferred xe / him /they ! ] , ships dniuid/f ✨
+🌺 💤 . all pronouns . ♡ [ preferred xe / him /they ! ] , ships dniuid/f/unless put in name to int

-⭐hyperfixating on trud & dandys world rn help